On Demand Webinar

 Certificates of completion are available upon request for use in obtaining professional education credits.

-This event features key insights from our knowledgeable construction experts:
+This event features key insights from our knowledgeable construction expert:

 James G. Zack, Jr.

-* A subscription to the biweekly Construction Claims Advisor newsletter includes access to more than 50 on-demand webinars on a multitude of topics, white papers, surveys and much more.
+* A subscription to the biweekly Construction Claims Advisor newsletter includes access to more than exclusive on-demand webinars on a multitude of topics, white papers, surveys and much more.
 Sample webinars include:

 • Procurement: Architectural Copyrights, Alternative Project Delivery Systems, Role of Soils: From Site Investigation to Claims, and AIA vs ConsensusDOCs.